Slow Cooker Pulled Chicken

 - Salad.
 For a lighter meal option, make a BBQ chicken salad.

-- Nachos.
-Use leftover chicken to make BBQ chicken nachos along with cheese and other toppings.
+- Nachos or tacos.
+Use leftover chicken to make BBQ chicken nachos or tacos along with cheese and other toppings.

-- Browning the chicken thighs is optional, but it brings a lot of extra flavor to the recipe.
+- Browning the chicken thighs.
+This is an optional step, but it brings a lot of extra flavor to the recipe.
 If you have the time, I recommend it.

-- To shred the chicken super quick, add it to a large bowl and use an electric hand mixer or stand mixer to shred it.
+- Shredding the chicken.
+To shred the chicken super quick, add it to a large bowl and use an electric hand mixer or stand mixer to shred it.

-- This recipe feeds about 4 adults.
+- Make more.
+This recipe feeds about 4 adults.
 If you are feeding a crowd, you can easily double or triple the recipe.

 - Storage.
 Any leftovers can be stored in an airtight container or bag and kept in the refrigerator for up to about 4 days.

 - Freezing.
-Allow the pulled chicken to cool completely before transferring it to a freezer safe bag or container.
+Allow the meat to cool completely before transferring it to a freezer safe bag or container.
 It will stay good in the freezer for up to 3 months.
 When you’re ready to enjoy, thaw in the refrigerator before reheating.

 - Reheating.
 To reheat, you can place it in the crock pot and place it on “warm” to warm it back up.
-Alternatively, you can simply reheat it in the microwave or on the stovetop.
+Alternatively, you can simply reheat it in the microwave, oven or on the stovetop.

 If you try this, let me know!
 Leave a comment and if your family loves it as much as mine does, be sure to give it a five star ⭐️ rating!
 Also, tag @kimscravings on Instagram with a picture of your creation.
-It’s so fun to see what you’re cooking!
-Be sure to subscribe to our mailing list to receive more healthy delicious recipes straight to your inbox.
+Subscribe to our mailing list to receive more delicious recipes straight to your inbox.

 Slow Cooker Pulled Chicken